Precipitation hardening: Kinetics versus thermodynamics

 This technique exploits the phenomenon of supersaturation, and involves careful balancing of the driving force for precipitation and the thermal activation energy available for both desirable and undesirable processes.
+The most commonly accepted theory behind precipitation is classical nucleation theory (CNT).

 Nucleation occurs at a relatively high temperature (often just below the solubility limit) so that the kinetic barrier of surface energy can be more easily overcome and the maximum number of precipitate particles can form.
 These particles are then allowed to grow at lower temperature in a process called ageing.
 This is carried out under conditions of low solubility so that thermodynamics drive a greater total volume of precipitate formation.

 Diffusion's exponential dependence upon temperature makes precipitation strengthening, like all heat treatments, a fairly delicate process.
 Too little diffusion (under ageing), and the particles will be too small to impede dislocations effectively; too much (over ageing), and they will be too large and dispersed to interact with the majority of dislocations.